 • Brice Creek Trail is a popular hiking area in the Umpqua National Forest

 Brice Creek Trail follows a crystal-clear creek through a deep forest of old-growth Douglas fir, cedar, and maple.
-The entire trail spans approximately 12 miles and remains open year-round.
+The trail spans approximately 12 miles and remains open year-round.

 Brice Creek Trailheads and Access Points

-The trail is rated easy to moderate, with an elevation gain between 1,200 and 2,000 feet (366–610 m).
+The trail is rated easy to moderate, with an elevation gain of 1,200-2,000 feet (366–610 m).

 You can access the trail from several points along Brice Creek Road: